About the 2021 Vintage

 Normandy method ‘keeved’ and bottled conditioned sparkling cider & perry

-We will bottle and release 600 litres of our Dabinett & Yarlington Mill 2019 ‘Normandy method’ naturally sparkling cider, and 300-600 litres of Blakeney, Butt & Oldfield bottle conditioned sparkling perry in summer/autumn 2020.
+We will bottle another 300 litres of our Dabinett & Yarlington Mill 2021 ‘Normandy method’ naturally sparkling cider, and 300-500 litres of Blakeney, Butt & Oldfield 2021 bottle conditioned sparkling perry when natural fruit sugar levels drop to SG1012 later in the summer/early autumn.
 They will be available in a full weight champagne style bottle with mushroom cork and wire closure in 75cl and 150cl ‘magnum’ bottle formats.

 Draught cider & perry

 We made our first ‘Champagne Method’ bottle fermented perry in 2001.

 In October 2020 we laid down 395 x 75cl bottles of our favourite Thorn – single variety 2019 perry for a second in-bottle fermentation.
 This product had a first fermentation in barrel during autumn/winter 2020/21 and a second in bottle fermentation during 2021/22 prior to remuage and disgorging at Three Choirs Vineyards Ltd in May 2022.
 The 75cl bottle format is the same as for the bottle conditioned sparkling perry.

 For only the second time in 26 years of producing craft cider and perry, there will be a three-year consecutive ‘vertical’ tasting run of our Thorn – single variety ‘Champagne method’ bottle fermented perry.
 In addition to the 395 x 75cl bottles of the 2019 vintage, there are 600 x 75cl bottles of the 2020 vintage on lees in stillage and we plan to bottle a 300 litre vat of the 2021 vintage later this year.